Hammerc124/Note-taker/README.md

 - Run the application using Command: node server.js

 This application does not require any installation by the user.
 It can be used by simply following the live heroku link and then one can start creeating a new note using the "+" button.
 Once a new note has been given a title and description, it can be saved using the save icon and it will then be added to a list on the left hand side where it can be clicked on to be viewed again.

-## Tests
-- There are no tests yet for this application

 ## Technologies Used
 Assignment was built with: